-Coordinate System-The CityEngine scene coordinate system.
-In a new scene, the Get Map Data tool sets the scene coordinate system to WGS 1984 Web Mercator.
-After the data is imported into the scene, the scene coordinate system is set to the downloaded data.
-Bounds In an existing scene, the Get Map Data tool automatically converts the downloaded data to the current scene coordinate system.
-Dounds • Width-The width of the extent. • Height -The height of the extent. • X-Offset -The x-coordinate of the selected vertex of the extent. • Y-Offset -The y-coordinate of the selected vertex of the extent. m-Maintains the aspect ratio when manually entering values.
-B-Specifies which vertex of the extent rectangle to reference for the x- and y-coordinates. • Resolution -The basemap has the following resolution options: Low (1k)-Low resolution.
-The longer side of the extent is 1024 pixels (Low resolution).
+Bounds Coordinate System-The CityEngine scene coordinate system.
+In a new scene, the Get Map Data tool sets the scene coordinate system to the best matching WGS84 UTM coordinate system.
+In an existing scene, the Get Map Data tool automatically converts the downloaded data to the current scene coordinate system.
+Width-The width of the extent.
+Height-The height of the extent. • X-Offset -The x-coordinate of the selected vertex of the extent. • Y-Offset -The y-coordinate of the selected vertex of the extent. • Aspect ratio - Maintains the aspect ratio when manually entering values. • Vertex location 闘-Specifies which vertex of the extent rectangle to reference for the x- and y-coordinates.
+Basemap Resolution-The basemap has the following resolution options: • Low (1k)-Low resolution.
+The longer side of the extent is 1024 pixels.
 Medium (2k)-Medium resolution.
-The longer side of the extent is 2048 pixels.
-Basemap High (4k)-High resolution.
-The longer side of the extent is 4096 pixels. buseniup Custom-Manually sets the longer side of the extent in pixels.
-The maximum size is 4096 pixels. • Image size-The dimensions of the extent in pixels.
+The longer side of the extent is 2048 pixels. • High (4k)-High resolution.
+The longer side of the extent is 4096 pixels.
+Very High (8k)-Very high resolution.
+The longer side of the extent is 8192 pixels.
+Custom-Manually set the longer side of the extent in pixels.
+The maximum size is 8192 pixels. • Image size-The dimensions of the extent in pixels.
 Note: The ratio of the image size dimensions matches the ratio of the extent width and height.
-Therefore, the image size dynamically changes as the extent size changes.
+Consequently, the image size dynamically changes as the extent size changes.

-Esri provides a comprehensive elevation map of the world offering terrain at different scales.
+Esri World Elevation Esri provides a comprehensive elevation map of the world offering terrain at different scales.
 See Elevation Coverage Map for more information.
-Get terrain-Include elevation data with your basemap.
-Resolution-The elevation has the following resolution options: Esri World Elevation Low (1k)-Low resolution.
+Get terrain-Include elevation data with the basemap.
+Resolution-The elevation has the following resolution options: • Low (1k)-Low resolution.
 The longer side of the extent is 1024 pixels.
 Medium (2k)-Medium resolution.
-The longer side of the extent is 2048 pixels.
-High (4k)-High resolution.
+The longer side of the extent is 2048 pixels. • High (4k) -High resolution.
 The longer side of the extent is 4096 pixels.
-Custom-Manually sets the longer side of the extent in pixels.
-The maximum size is 4096 pixels. • Image size -The dimensions of the extent in pixels.
-E Note: Elevation data is only available for subscribed users or those with an organizational ArcGIS Online account.
-Download networks-Include street data in your map download.
-Download footprints-Include polygonal shapes such as building footprints.
+Very High (8k)-Very high resolution.
+The longer side of the extent is 8192 pixels.
+Custom-Manually set the longer side of the extent in pixels.
+The maximum size is 8192 pixels. • Image size-The dimensions of the extent in pixels.
+Note: Elevation data is only available for subscribed users or those with an ArcGIS organizational account.
+Download networks-Include street data when downloading a map. • Download footprints -Include polygonal shapes such as building footprints.
 Open Street Map Generate models for downloaded shapes-Automatically generate models from the shapes after download.
 The models are generated after the Get Map Data tool applies the following ESRI.lib rules to the shapes: Networks-Street_Modern_Standard.cga Footprints-Building_From_OpenStreetMap.cga ⚠ Caution: You may experience long download times if the extent is too large.